SJTU-ViSYS/M2DGR/README.md

 ## 2.Dataset Sequences

-**At this stage we only make sequence lift04 public for test.And we will publish all the sequences at proper time.**
+**At this stage we only upload sequence lift04 for test.And we will publish all the sequences at proper time.**

 <div align=center>